MdAlSiam/MdAlSiam/README.md

 ![](<Will make a banner and post the link here> "Siam's GitHub Banner")

-## <div align="center"> 👋🏼 Hi there, nice to see you here! <br>🙋🏻‍♂️ This is Siam, a Software Engineer, Competitive Programmer, Data Science and Deep Learning Enthusiast <br>👨🏻‍💻 I am currently working on my mental and physical health, seif improvement, language skill, growth and exploring opportunities</div>  <br/>
+## <div align="center"> 👋🏼 Hi there, nice to see you here! <br>🙋🏻‍♂️ This is Siam, a Software Engineer, Competitive Programmer, Data Science and Deep Learning Enthusiast <br>👨🏻‍💻 I am currently working on improving my mental and physical health, seif improvement, personal growth and exploring opportunities</div>  <br/>

 <div align="center">
   I am a technoid person passionate about programming proble solving, software engineering, full stack web development, data insights, artifical intelligence, fascinating technological affairs and latest technological innovations.
 Studied Computer Science and Engineering at <a href="https://www.ruet.ac.bd/" target="_blank">Rajshahi University of Engineering and Technology (RUET)</a>.
 I love to learn and explore new technologies and want to grow myself as a world class engineer.